 Tempo-Sport offers an above-average selection of running shoes.
 Above all, we offer you our extensive experience and the appropriate advice.
 Why is counselling especially crucial for hobby runners?
 There are countless running shoe brands and many more models.
 We currently have more than 40 different models from a total of five leading suppliers in Horgen for all applications, runner types and gear images.

 We constantly check our product range.
 We only offer the products of which we ourselves are convinced.
 Above all, we help you to find the ideal running shoe from the jungle of models.
 With us, foot and gait analyses are just as natural during the consultation as a detailed discussion about your needs.
 It’s best to bring your old running shoes.
 These give us important clues about your gait.
 We work with mirror table and, if necessary, with video recordings.
 You can also test all your shoes with us.
+So that you can enjoy your runs as without any complaints as possible.

 With us, every shoe purchase includes: